 Maximum dimensions are 40”L x 27”W x 30”H. Kennel and pet together cannot exceed a combined weight of 100 pounds.

 How many animals/pets are allowed on each flight?

 Limited availability determined by aircraft.
-You can travel with up to 2 checked pets.
+You can travel with up to 2 checked pets on official orders.